Playing Rules

 4. Running Plays

 An offensive player may NOT advance the ball across the scrimmage line.
-There are no restrictions after a change of possession or once a legal forward pass has been caught beyond the offense’s scrimmage line.
+There are no restrictions after a change of possession or once a legal forward pass has been caught.
 Any player may hand the ball forward or backward to any player anywhere on the field.
 During a handoff, the ball is in contact with a player at all times.

 5. Forward Passes

 There must be a legal forward pass each down.
-The receiver must catch the ball beyond the offense’s scrimmage line.
-There is no time limit for attempting a forward pass.
+There is a 5-second limit for attempting a forward pass.
 A forward pass is LEGAL when:

 A. The passer’s foot is behind the line of scrimmage when the ball leaves the hand.